davidande/Bloodhound_docker_Synology/README.md

   Create a project in Container manager
   Use the yaml file as project config
-  create
+  Create
-  Retrieve your inital password in the bloodhound container log
+  Retrieve your inital password in the bloodhound container logs
   Connect to YOUR_NAS_IP:8080
-  use admin and your initial password
+  Use admin and your initial password
   Change your password

   Enjoy :-)